JBongars/Outlook_Save_Attachments-VBA-/README.md

 Create a new module and paste the source code within

     a) Press the ALT-F11 keys on your keyboard. the VBA Project Editor window should pop up
-    b) Drag and drop the source code anywhere inside the VBA Project Editor
+    b) Drag and drop your ".bas" file into the project exlorer (top left window).
+For ".bas" file, please refer to the above.

 Save macros as a new item on outlook